-The survey was conducted online by the Harris Poll on behalf of Nationwide between April 19 and May 7, 2021.
+The survey was conducted online by the Harris Poll on behalf of Nationwide between May 18 and June 13, 2023.

 5 Social Security Facts That Many Americans Don’t Know

 In this article, I’ll discuss some knowledge gaps highlighted in the survey pertaining to retirement benefits.
 To fill in those gaps, I’ll source information from SSA.gov, the official website of the U.S. Social Security Administration.
 And of course, we’ll get some tips from money expert Clark Howard.